yucombinator/trailstolove/content/posts/2022-06-25-enchanted-valley-wa/index.md

   distance: "26mi"
   elevation: "3700 ft / 1127 m"
   date: "2021-06-25 to 2021-06-27"
-categories: ["Development", "Javascript", "Web Design"]
+categories: ["Backpacking", "Washington"]
-tags: ["Writing"]
+tags: ["Backpacking", "Trail Report"]
 description: A gentle backpacking trail to a historic chalet
 thumbnail: "images/trips/enchanted-valley/chalet.jpg"
-image: "/images/trips/enchanted-valley/chalet.jpg"
+image: "chalet.jpg"
 ---

 On June 25, some friends and I headed out to Olympics National Park for a two nighter backpacking trip to check out the iconic Enchanted Valley chalet.